isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-in-the-yard-naturally/index.md

 layout: post
 ---

-Using pesticide sprays, among other [chemical flea control methods](https://extension.tennessee. edu/publications/Documents/PB1596. pdf), is considered the best way to control [fleas](https://pestpolicy.com/how-to-kill-flea-eggs/) in every Yard. - But other home remedies are equally effective for someone who would like to try a DIY approach.
+Using pesticide sprays, among other [chemical flea control methods](https://extension.tennessee.edu/publications/Documents/PB1596.pdf),is considered the best way to control [fleas](https://pestpolicy.com/how-to-kill-flea-eggs/)in every Yard. - But other home remedies are equally effective for someone who would like to try a DIY approach.
 So, what kills fleas in the yard naturally?
 So, check the below home remedies:

 ###  1. Diatomaceous earth